 Diabetes is a difficult diagnosis for pet parents to hear, and unfortunately, it is a common disease seen in dogs.
-Fortunately, dogs diagnosed with diabetes can be managed with proper medication, exercise, and diet, and the earlier you can seek veterinary intervention for a diabetic dog, the less likely that dog will experience negative symptoms of diabetes, maintain higher quality of life, and live longer.
+Fortunately, dogs diagnosed with diabetes can be managed with proper medication, exercise, and diet.
+The earlier you seek veterinary care for a diabetic dog, the less likely that dog will experience negative symptoms of diabetes and the more likely they are to live a long, healthy life.

 That is why it is important to recognize the early symptoms of diabetes in dogs, so that if something is wrong, you can get help.